doingandlearning/project3/README.md

 # Unicorn Issue Tracker

+Created poll app to be adapted for up-voting features.

+Included and configured django-helpdesk.
+Will adapt this for needs going forward.

 ## Service and bug fixes for free
 ## Ask for money for additional features

-- As a user, I should be able to submit an issue.
+- x As a user, I should be able to submit an issue.
-- As a user, I should be able to track an issue.
+- x As a user, I should be able to track an issue.

-- Basic entity is a ticket
+- x Basic entity is a ticket
-- Users should be able to create tickets.
+- x Users should be able to create tickets.
 - Users should be able to comment on tickets.
 - Users should be able to see the status of tickets
 - Tickets should be in two types - bug or features